 If you’re a student – make the most of your education, and make sure your peers get to do so as well.
 If you see an inequality in your school, speak up!
 Notice students of color, girls or disabled students, make sure you, your friends and the school staff gives them the assistance they need to fulfill their potential to the fullest.

 If you’re a teacher – pay attention to all of your students, not just the ones having a harder time or the ones excelling at school.
 Make sure to include all your students and give them all the attention they deserve and need.

 If you’re neither – there’s still a lot you can do!
 Volunteer to teach a class at your community center; read stories or donate books at your local library or help start libraries abroad with projects like Accio Books; volunteer abroad in communities where there aren’t any educational programs – so many ways you can promote education to all.

 The SDGs are a great choice for a Good Deeds Day project, and a wonderful way to get other organizations or companies with a mutual goal involved in your project.
 Looking for more ways you can help advance the Sustainable Development Goals?
 Check out parts two, three and four of this series for 12 other goals you can make a difference in!

 Ready to make a difference?
-Pre-registration for Good Deeds Day is now open!
-Let us know what you’ll be doing to make the world a better place on April 7, 2019.
+Save the date!
+Good Deeds Day 2022 is on April 3.
+Let us know what you’ll be doing to make the world a better place.